Welcome to CORE mental health...

 Floating bubbles

-A week-by-week curriculum and Parent/Carer Programme to strengthen children's mental health
+A week-by-week curriculum and Home Wellbeing Programme to strengthen children's mental health

-Empowering teachers to confidently address Personal, Social, Health and Economic (PSHE) topics to reduce mental health stigma and create a more compassionate school environment.
+Empowering teachers to confidently address Personal, Social, Health and Economic (PSHE) and Relationships, Sex and Health Education (RSHE) topics to reduce mental health stigma and create a more compassionate school environment.

-Informing parents/carers about the crucial topics to address with their child in a fun, engaging way with videos, audio notes and interactive tasks.
+Informing parents/carers about what is being taught in school each week; also providing a joined-up approach where they engage with the same topics each week at home with their child in a fun, engaging way with videos, audio notes and interactive tasks.

 Duration